Mohamed-said-salah/BLE-Integration-in-a-Flutter-App/README.md

 Prerequisites

  * Flutter SDK: Ensure Flutter is installed on your system.
-Flutter installation guide
+Follow Flutter installation guide
  * Android Studio or Visual Studio Code for development and testing.
  * clone the repository
  * Ensure your device's Bluetooth and Location are enabled.